ParthPali/Rest_API_library_go_server/Readme.md

 The server is now on and you can go to a browser, preferablly chrome and type in 'localhost:7777/'

+To search a book ID type 'localhost:7777/book/{bookID between 1 and 6}' To find the most popular book type 'localhost:7777/popular' To find the most demanded book type 'localhost:7777/demanded' To find all available books type 'localhost:7777/status-available' To find all issued books type 'localhost:7777/status-issued'

 This takes you to the homepage.
 To go to the other pages, type in 'status/','demanded/','popular/' or 'checkedOutUser/' after the URL